dnpm-dip/api-gateway/app/controllers/README.md

 ### JSON Schema of Patient Record Payloads

-To request a JSON Schema description of the respective patient record payloads, with optional indication of the desired JSON Schema version
+Request a JSON Schema description of the patient record, with optional indication of the desired JSON Schema version

 ```
 GET /api/{use-case}/etl/patient-record/schema[?version={version}]